Birth Control Patch at a Glance

 - Next, peel half of the clear plastic away from the patch itself — do not touch the sticky part.

-- Apply the sticky half of the patch to a clean and dry area of skin on your buttocks, stomach, upper outer arm, or upper torso.
+- Apply the sticky half of the patch to a clean and dry area of skin on your buttocks, stomach, upper outer arm, or back.
 Never put it on your breasts.
 Do not use body lotion, oil, powder, or makeup on skin where you are going to put the patch.
 They could keep the patch from sticking.

 - Remove the other half of the plastic and press the full patch to the skin with your palm for 10 seconds.